 Landlocked Indianapolis sits at the nexus of multiple interstate highways that facilitate the flow of goods to and from St. Louis, Chicago, Cincinnati and Columbus, Ohio.
 The region is also served by several significant freight rail lines.
 The strength of its infrastructure makes Indianapolis an important regional hub for industrial real estate.

-Prologis has multiple warehouse and industrial real estate properties in Indianapolis, including several adjacent to the Interstate 465 Beltway, west and north of downtown.
+Prologis has multiple warehouses in Indianapolis and operates industrial real estate properties, including several adjacent to the Interstate 465 Beltway, west and north of downtown.